Are Your Female Employees Reaching Their Full Potential?

-1. A genuine approach to flexible working – in our eyes, this doesn’t mean allowing people to work from home one morning because they have a dentist appointment.
+In our eyes, this doesn’t mean allowing people to work from home one morning because they have a dentist appointment.
 You should get to know your employees, their individuals’ circumstances and how flexible working arrangements could help with the competing demands of life – whether this is work, family commitments, caring for relatives, childcare or just allowing some time for looking after their own wellbeing!
 This applies equally to men as it does to women – allowing flexible working arrangements across the board can help your employees juggle work and family life in partnership with those who it affects most…their families.

-We strongly believe that raising the profile of gender equality is a key step to tackling these issues and we see the recent developments as a step in the right direction.
+We strongly believe that raising the profile of gender equality is a key step in tackling these issues and we see the recent developments as a step in the right direction.
 We hope that other businesses will join us in supporting female employees to unlock their full potential and seek to erase the preconceived ideas about gender in the workplace.